grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 Before you begin writing, clearly identify the goal of the user, and write content that supports the user reaching that goal.

-- Do not document implementation details, specifications, or back end system operations that have no clear consequence to the user.
+- Do not document implementation details, specifications, or backend system operations that have no clear consequence to the user.
   - Providing unnecessary information can lead to bloated content that forces the user to determine which content is relevant.
 - Avoid marketing clichés and hyperbole.
   - Instead, use evidence-based or quantifiable language to focus and refine the information, and to offer value propositions.